-Participants will be introduced to the PMCT appearance of skeletal and organ blunt force injury in the medical examiner setting.
-More specifically, the discussion will include: skull fractures, intracranial hemorrhage, vertebral fractures, rib fractures, hemothorax versus other pleural fluid collections, and liver injuries.
-Additionally, the limitations of CT examination will be discussed, including the types of injuries where CT is less sensitive.
+Participants were introduced to the PMCT appearance of skeletal and organ blunt force injury in the medical examiner setting.
+More specifically, the discussion included, but was not limited to: skull fractures, intracranial hemorrhage, vertebral fractures, rib fractures, hemothorax versus other pleural fluid collections, and liver injuries.
+Additionally, the limitations of CT examination were discussed, including the types of injuries where CT is less sensitive.

-Finally, participants will be introduced to examples of the value of PMCT in the investigation of pediatric traumatic deaths.
+Finally, participants were introduced to examples of the value of PMCT in the investigation of pediatric traumatic deaths.

 1) Participants will understand the benefits and limitations to the use of PMCT in the investigation of deaths involving blunt force trauma.